open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/ldap.md

       rego_transform: data.e2e.transform
 ```

-With a config like this, Enterprise OPA will periodically perform an LDAP search
+With a config like this, EOPA will periodically perform an LDAP search
 according to the configured parameters, and provide the retrieved data in the
 configured subtree, e.g. `data.ldap.users`.